 Pro circuit is generally one of the louder options, especially if there’s a screen or quiet insert that’s removed.
 The T4 has a removable USFS approved spark arrestor screen for trail riding.

-The Yoshimura RS2 (Motosport) is comparable in price to the PC exhaust – you get basically the same features, but they actually post a Dyno chart compared to a stock exhaust.
+The Yoshimura RS2 (check price on Motosport) is comparable in price to the PC exhaust – you get basically the same features, but they actually post a Dyno chart compared to a stock exhaust.

 Which exhaust is best?